Space Quest V: The Next Mutation

 Up to this point the series had been designed by “Two Guys from Andromeda”, but this time only one of them returned, Mark Crowe.
 Also, interestingly enough, this time he wasn’t working directly for Sierra.
 Instead SQ5 was created by their subsidiary Dynamix, better known for simulations like Aces of The Pacific.
 That said, this is still entirely a Sierra game, made clear from the start with presence of that intro.

 It also has the same interface as all their other VGA adventures of that era with the drop-down menu for look, use, inventory etc. Which, now I think about it, is something that I’ve not given Sierra enough credit for.
 In Lucasarts adventures of the time you still had a big list of verbs and items permanently occupying the lowermost 25% of the screen.
-We’d rather look at the game’s world and character’s, yes?
+We’d rather look at the game’s world and characters, yes?
 Sierra’s system was a lot less obtrusive, disappearing when not in use.

 Anyway we begin with our intrepid hero having decided he can accomplish more in life than pushing a mop around.
-So he’s enrolled at Starcon Academy, with dreams of commanding his own starship.
+So he’s enrolled at Starcon (Starfleet) Academy, with dreams of commanding his own starship.
 That doesn’t seem a likely prospect at first, due to his lack of ability and generally hapless nature.
 Also he’s managed to annoy one of the fleet’s most dashing heroes, Captain Quirk (good grief).
 So then one of the first puzzles involves Roger being returned to Janitor duties and heroically… polishing the floor.

 However his grand ambitions are achieved just a short way into the game, thanks to random luck and also cheating on a test.
-Newly promoted to Captain, Roger proudly takes his place on the bridge of the SCS Eureka, ready to launch into missions in deep space.
-To boldly go, you might even say.
-I’m not actually sure the game does say that – yeh yeh, take better notes next time.
-However, it does shift from the general-purpose scifi parody of other installments to narrowing its focus, and closely mimicking the structure and tropes of Star Trek.
-Which makes sense when you consider Trek was, at the time, pretty much at the peak of its popularity.
+Newly promoted to Captain, Roger proudly takes command of the SCS Eureka, ready to launch into missions in deep space.
+Maybe ones on strange new worlds?
+Boldly going where no-one has gone before, you might even say.

 Beneath that alien sky, the colony is eerily quiet.
 Where is everybody.